barakbbn/WpfMart/README.md

     IsEnabled="{Binding Items.Count, RelativeSource={RelativeSource Self},
         Converter={conv:EqualityConverter IsNegative=True, CompareTo={z:Int 0}}}"   />
 ```

 ### null value
-In order to specially handle conversion from a null value,
+In order to additionally handle conversion from a `null` value (in addition for comparing to desired value),
 either set `NullValue` property to a desired value to return when converting a null value,
 or set IsNullable to true and by that, NullValue property will have its default value of null.
 (which is same as setting NullValue property to {x:Null}. )
-> if none of the above properties are set, null is not converted and compared to `CompareTo` property.
+> if none of the above properties are set, no special handling for `null` is done, and only comparing to `CompareTo` property.
-> Consider using the Binding's TargetNullValue instead.
+> **Consider using the Binding's TargetNullValue instead.**

 ### Chaining converters
 When used as markup-extension it's possible to chain another converter to convert from.
 using the `FromConverter` property as follow: